anchitgupta01/weather-app/README.md

 2. Change to the project directory: cd weather-app

-3. Install the dependencies:
-npm install

 ### Usage

-1. Obtain an API key from OpenWeatherMap API by signing up for a free account at https://openweathermap.org/.
+1. Obtain an `API key` from OpenWeatherMap API by signing up for a free account at https://openweathermap.org/.
 2. add into script.js in "apikey"

-Replace `YOUR_API_KEY` with your actual API key from OpenWeatherMap API.

-3. Start the development server: npm run start

-4. Open a web browser and go to `http://localhost:3000` to view the weather app.
+ Open a web browser and go to `go live`(in vs code) to view the weather app.

 ### Credits